5 Days on the Amalfi Coast: The Perfect Itinerary

 Affiliate disclosure: This post contains affiliate links.
 If you book or buy something through these links, I may earn a small commission at no extra cost to you.
 I only recommend things I genuinely use or believe in.
 Learn more.

 The Amalfi Coast has a way of making you feel like you’ve wandered into a painting.
 The towns stack up the cliffside in impossible colors, the water is a shade of blue that doesn’t seem real until you’re actually swimming in it, and the road that winds along the edge of it all is one of the most dramatic drives in Europe.
-We arrived with high expectations and the coast still managed to exceed them — which says a lot.
+The coast exceeds expectations almost regardless of how high you’ve set them — which says a lot.

 Five days is the sweet spot for a first visit.
 Long enough to slow down and actually experience the coast, short enough to keep things focused.
 You’ll see Positano, Amalfi, Ravello, Capri, and the Path of the Gods.
 You’ll have time for beach afternoons and long lunches.
 You won’t feel rushed.